Trish Benson

 We usually begin by arranging a brief telephone call; then, if you would like to do so, we arrange an initial appointment to consider together if the counselling therapy I provide feels comfortable for you.

-After our meeting, you may feel you would like to continue; we would then decide on a mutually convenient time to meet regularly.
+After our meeting, you may want to continue; we would then decide on a mutually convenient time to meet regularly.
 If, however, we don’t feel compatible, or perhaps I cannot provide the support you were hoping to find.
 I am committed to exploring other possibilities with you.

 Training, qualifications & experience